 H. LaV.
 Twining, a physics teacher at Los Angeles Polytechnic High School, attempted the same experiment on mice in 1917.
 His conclusion was in line with that of Dr. MacDougall.
 There was no deviation of weight when the mice died.

 Dr. MacDougall was a respected physician of Haverhill and the head of the Research Society that was conducting work in this field for six years prior to the experiment.
-Although this experiment would be considered unethical in modern times, it is still a peculiarity that sparks a lot of criticism, ranging from the methodology used to various religious implications
+Although considered unethical in modern times, these experiments spark a lot of criticism, ranging from the methodology used to various religious implications

-Dr. MacDougall admitted that more research needed to be done, but following these experiments, Dr. MacDougall diverted his attention to obtaining the ability to photograph the soul as it left the human body.
+Dr. MacDougall admitted more research needed to be conducted.
+However, following these experiments, Dr. MacDougall diverted his attention to obtaining the ability to photograph the soul leaving the human body.
 Unfortunately, following his soul weight experiments, Dr. MacDougall failed to establish any further scientific breakthroughs.
 Dr. Duncan MacDougal passed away in 1920.

 Of note: A great movie titled “21 Grams” made in 2003 references Dr. MacDougall’s experiments.
 Click here for more details.